cabforum/smime/SBR.md

 Prior to issuing a Certificate that includes a Mailbox Address, the CA SHALL retrieve and process CAA records in accordance with Section 4 of [RFC 9495: Certification Authority Authorization (CAA) Processing for Email Addresses](https://www.rfc-editor.org/rfc/rfc9495.html).

+If the CA issues a Certificate, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.

 If the Certificate includes more than one Mailbox Address, CA MUST perform the above procedure for each Mailbox Address.

 CAA checking is optional for Certificates issued by a Technically Constrained Subordinate CA Certificate as set out in [Section 7.1.5](#715-name-constraints), where the lack of CAA checking is an explicit contractual provision in the contract with the Applicant.